California Citrus State Historic Park: Context

-Open-air museum and visitor center
+Description

 The design of the park is reminiscent of a 1900s city park, complete with an activity center, interpretive structure, amphitheater, picnic area, and demonstration groves of citrus tree orchards.
 The land contained within the park still continues to produce high-quality fruits.
+Free samples of the unique citrus fruits are available for visitors.

 The park's visitor center houses a museum about California's citrus industry, and antique citrus grove farm equipment is on display around the park.

+In popular culture

-In 2002 Huell Howser Productions, in association with KCET/Los Angeles, featured the park in California's Golden Parks; the 28 minute program is available as a VHS videorecording.
+In 2002 Huell Howser Productions, in association with KCET/Los Angeles, featured the park in California's Golden Parks.